London Tonight Freestyle: Background and release

-All four artists featured on "London Tonight Freestyle" have collaborated several times before its release.
+All four artists featured on "London Tonight Freestyle" had collaborated several times before its release.
 Dean Blunt had contributed production to ASAP Rocky's third studio album, Testing (2018), which also featured Skepta on the track "Praise the Lord (Da Shine)".
 In June 2022, ASAP Rocky previewed an unreleased collaboration between him and Skepta at the 23rd Splash! festival, which was produced by Novelist.

 "London Tonight Freestyle" was first released by Blunt to his YouTube channel on July 17, 2022.
 Novelist tweeted after the song's release, calling it a leak as he was unaware Blunt would be releasing it.
 In a post he deleted shortly after making it, Novelist admired Blunt's mysterious release schedule.
 The release followed Blunt's Freestyles SS22 extended play (EP), which was previously released in May 2022.
 On November 21, Blunt uploaded the song to streaming services, marking its first official release.